 - Dead leaves and stalks on perennials

 Another unpleasant task in spring yard cleanup is dog waste disposal.
 It's especially unpleasant when you have to clean up after someone else's dog.
 There's not much you can do to stop litter, but there is something you can do to help keep other people's dogs from defecating on your property: Begin researching dog repellents.
-You don't want to be out there all summer long with a pooper-scooper, do you?
+You don't want to be out there all summer long with a pooper-scooper.
 And no, don't compost dog feces, for the same reason you shouldn't try to compost cat poop: Carnivore feces contain pathogens, the removal of which through the composting process is best left to experts.

 With the less wholesome aspects of spring cleanup out of the way, let's move on to lawn care.
 If you raked leaves thoroughly in the fall, you've aided your chances of avoiding the fungal disease known as "snow mold."
 But, inevitably, there will still be some stray leaves to rake come March.
-That's all right because even without leaves you would want to break out the rake as part of your spring cleaning work on the lawn.
-Why?
-Because a deep raking will also help control thatch build-up.
+That's all right because even without leaves you would want to break out the rake as part of your spring cleaning work on the lawn because a deep raking will also help control thatch build-up.

 While you're raking the lawn, you'll also want to remove pinecones or any other instances of "nature's refuse."
 Pinecones don't break down particularly easy in a compost bin unless they are first shredded.
 Some people use pinecones in craft projects, such as making kissing balls, but, for the rest of us, they're just a nuisance.

 Spring cleanup in the perennial bed begins with removing any dead leaves and stalks from perennials and ornamental grasses that you didn't remove in fall.
 Scissors often work better than pruners for this task (you can get into tight spaces easier with them).
-For more on spring cleanup in perennial beds, see below.

 Spring cleaning outdoors can be tackled in a much more joyous state of mind if you dangle a carrot in front of your nose the whole time.
-By "carrot" we are talking here about the reward with which tidying up outside culminates: planting and transplanting.
+By "carrot" we're talking here about the reward with which tidying up outside culminates: planting and transplanting.
 But first things first.
 Let's take a look at preparing beds, before getting to planting and prevention issues.

 Preparing Planting Beds and Fertilizing